OctoConsulting/18f-ads-pool-3/README.md

 ## Planning Phase ##

 Upon the release of the solicitation, Octo assembled a project team consisting of experienced agile experts, developers, user experience designers (UX), visual designers (UI), analysts and devops engineers.
 The team engaged a group of Octo employees to serve as ìusersî during the development of the prototype.
-The designated user team reviewed the FDA APIs and crafted a problem statement that served as the primary scope for the project team (Link to Problem).
+The designated user team reviewed the FDA APIs and crafted a problem statement that served as the primary scope for the project team (<https://github.com/OctoConsulting/18f-ads-pool-3/blob/master/docs/Agile/Octo%2018F%20Problem%20Statement.docx>).

 ## Agile Development Phase ##